Alligator Creek (Townsville - Qld)

 The labour market strength in Alligator Creek positions it well ahead of most Australian regions

-Alligator Creek has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 2.0%, as of September 2025, which is below the Rest of Qld's rate of 4.1%.
+Alligator Creek has a skilled workforce with significant representation from essential services sectors.
+Its unemployment rate is 2.0%, as of September 2025, which is 2.1% lower than the Rest of Qld's rate of 4.1%.
+The area's workforce participation rate is 72.6%, higher than the Rest of Qld's 65.7%.

-Conversely, accommodation & food services have limited presence, at 4.7% compared to the regional average of 8.3%.
-Employment opportunities locally may be limited, as indicated by Census data comparing working population and resident population.
-Over the 12 months to September 2025, employment increased by 0.2%, while labour force grew by 0.6%, leading to a rise in unemployment by 0.4 percentage points.
-In comparison, Rest of Qld saw employment growth of 1.7% and unemployment rising by 0.3 percentage points.
-State-level data from 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.3%.
-Job and Skills Australia's national employment forecasts project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Alligator Creek's employment mix suggests local employment should grow by 6.5% over five years and 13.6% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Between September 2024 and September 2025, employment increased by 0.1%, while labour force grew by 0.5%, leading to an unemployment rate rise of 0.4 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7% and a 0.3 percentage point increase in unemployment over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Alligator Creek's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment